Dorian Leigh: Life after modeling

-Although Dorian already had four children by three different men, she wanted another baby.
-Bordat claimed he was too young.
+Although Dorian already had four children, she wanted another baby, but Serge claimed he was too young.
 Dorian moved out of their apartment, but they remained legally married.
-Dorian was so busy with her Paris modeling agency that she now had branches in Hamburg, Germany, and London.
-Dorian often traveled to these offices.
-During a solo ski vacation to Klosters, Switzerland over Christmas 1960, 43-year-old Dorian craved a baby and slept with four men in one week.
-Three months later, her husband found out through one of Dorian's models that she was pregnant by one of these men.
+She kept busy with her Paris modeling agency, which now had branches in Hamburg and London, and often traveled to these offices.
+During a solo ski vacation to Klosters, Switzerland, over Christmas 1960, 43-year-old Dorian slept with four men in one week in an attempt to get pregnant.
+Three months later, Serge found out through one of Dorian's models that she was pregnant by one of these men.
 In September 1961, Dorian gave birth to her fifth child, Miranda, in France.
-Dorian thought that a young ski instructor at Klosters was the father.
-Dorian then divorced Bordat.
-Dorian did not tell Miranda that Dr. Bordat was not her father until she was a teenager, and despite never meeting her biological father, Miranda kept his last name.
+She suspected that a young ski instructor at Klosters was the father.
+She then divorced Serge.

 In 1964, 47-year-old Dorian met 23-year-old Israeli writer Iddo Ben-Gurion and they were married.
-Dorian discovered Iddo was a drug-addict who was embezzling money from her modeling agencies.
-Dorian divorced him in 1966, and she remained single for the next forty-two years of her life until her death in 2008.
-Dorian eventually had to close her agencies because so much money was stolen by Iddo.
-Most of her modeling fortune had been spent recklessly or stolen.
+She then discovered Iddo was a drug addict who was embezzling money from her modeling agencies.
+She divorced him in 1966, and she remained single for the remainder of her life.
+Dorian eventually had to close her agencies because so much money had been stolen by Iddo.
+Most of her modeling fortune had either been stolen or spent recklessly.

-In 1972, Dorian became a born-again Christian at the urging of her sister Georgiabell and her daughter Young.
-Living in Paris, Dorian studied at Le Cordon Bleu and opened her own restaurant, Chez Leigh, from 1973 to 1975.
-She tried to get cooking jobs in Corsica and Orleans as well.
-By 1976, Dorian was broke.
+In 1972, Dorian became a born-again Christian at the urging of her sister Georgiabell and daughter Young.
+Living in Paris, she studied at Le Cordon Bleu and opened and ran her own restaurant, Chez Leigh, from 1973 to 1975.
+She tried to get cooking jobs in Corsica and Orleans, as well.
+By 1976, she was broke.

-In 1977, Dorian received a phone call from the New York City modeling agency Stewart Cowley asking her to work as his office manager.
-Dorian agreed to return to New York where her son Kim was living.
-Kim's half-brother Anthony de Portago also lived in New York City and the two actually had become good friends.
-Dorian soon discovered that her 21-year-old son Kim was a serious drug addict, and sent him to live with her sister Suzy in California briefly.
+In 1977, Dorian received a phone call from the New York City modeling agent Stewart Cowley asking her to work as his office manager, so she agreed to return to New York, which was also where her 21-year-old son Kim was living.
+Kim's half-brother Anthony de Portago also lived in New York and the two had become good friends.
+However, Dorian soon discovered that Kim had developed a serious drug addiction, and she sent him to live with her sister Suzy in California briefly.
 He was told to leave when it was discovered that he was continuing to use drugs in their home.
-Kim returned to New York City, and only six months after Dorian re-settled and reunited with Kim in New York, he jumped 33 floors from his apartment window to his death, leaving a suicide note behind.
-On March 6, 1990, Kim's half-brother Anthony died of AIDS.
+Kim then returned to New York, and only six months after Dorian had resettled and reunited with him, he jumped 33 floors from his apartment window to his death, leaving a suicide note behind.
+Over a decade later, on March 6, 1990, Anthony de Portago died of AIDS.